kurdi89/Git-and-Github/Git commands.md

-# git and github commands
+# Git and Github commands
 ### self explain cheatsheet

 thanks you can share this